LTO + LTFS FAQ

-If you already have an ATTO R680 and SH2068 there is a workaround to limit the link speed, which does seem to reduce or eliminate TLR requests.
-See this link
+If you already have an ATTO R680 and SH2068 there is a workaround which limits the link speed, this reduces errors .
+See this link for more details

 We do not know of any fix for the HighPoint 6328, so this is not suitable for use with LTO-7 and LTFS.

 Using compression is recommended, the LTO drive will compress in hardware so the transfer speed will be faster and more files can be stored on the tape.

 With documents and uncompressed files like DPX and ARRIRAW you will see a small space saving.
 Also the transfer speed will increase.
 With video files that are already compressed like ProRes or H.264 there won't be any reduction in size, but it's no slower so we suggest leaving it enabled all the time.
 All compression is lossless.
 The LTO vendors quote a crazy compressed figure of 15TB on LTO-7 and 6TB on LTO-6.
 This would only be achieved with text or other files that compress well.
 We haven't found anyone with that amount of text files !!